 What have been the results of Argentina’s new engagement with the IMF?
 In the foreword to the April 2019 World Economic Outlook report, the IMF noted that macroeconomic instability in Argentina (and Turkey) and numerous other factors, “have all contributed to a significantly weakened global expansion, especially in the second half of 2018.”
 Since consumption, investment, and economic activity dropped significantly and inflation almost doubled since the agreement was signed, the IMF is implicitly acknowledging that its policy recommendations in Argentina have failed and are contributing to the slowdown in global economic growth.

-While the first stand-by agreement enabled Argentina to avoid a default and foreign creditors to get paid, the second agreement incentivized capital flight due to exorbitant exchange rate, not unlike the capital flight that led up to the 2001–2002 crisis.
+While the first stand-by agreement enabled Argentina to avoid a default and foreign creditors to get paid, the second agreement incentivized capital flight by providing additional dollars to short-term speculators, not unlike the capital flight that led up to the 2001–2002 crisis.
 In other words, Argentina is again at the edge of the abyss, facing a potentially explosive economic and social situation just ahead of presidential elections in October.

 What To Expect